krikelin/Flamingo/README.md

 #Functionality

 ##Subscriptions
-This feature will allow people to subscribe to a certain playlist.
-This is done in JS to subscribe to the current view
+This feature will allow people to subscribe to a certain view.
+This is done in JS to subscribe to the current view.
+Clicking on the subscribed view will load the view by the current models.application.arguments that was passed when the user created the subscription.

     ...
     models.application.subscribe("My cool view", "by someone", "app.png");